 - Smartphones have revolutionized the way we communicate, shop, and navigate the world.

-- Her ideas about education could revolutionize how schools engage with students.
+- Her research could revolutionize how schools support students with different learning needs.

 - The invention of electricity revolutionized modern life, from lighting homes to powering industries.